bugthug/emmet-docs/src/documents/css-abbreviations/gradients/index.html.md

 ---
 Another hard-to-write CSS3 feature is a gradient.
 You have to repeat long gradient definition multiple times with different vendor prefixes.
 Also, if you want to cover all gradient-supported browsers, you have to use three different notations: old Webkit, currently supported (`linear-gradient(top, ...)`) and W3C-proposed (`linear-gradient(to bottom, ...)`).

-Usually, users prefere to use third-party GUIs to generate gradients definitions, but you can do the very same thing much faster right in your editor.
+Usually, users prefer to use third-party GUIs to generate gradients definitions, but you can do the very same thing much faster right in your editor.

 Emmet has a CSS3 Gradient Generator that can do all the hard work for you: